glpi-project/glpi/apirest.md

     See [List searchOptions](#list_searchoptions) endpoint.

 JSON Payload
-:   content of http Request in json format (http body)
+:   content of HTTP Request in json format (HTTP body)

 query string
-:   url parameters
+:   URL parameters

 Method
-:   HTTP verbs to indicate the desired action to be performed on the identified ressource.
+:   HTTP verbs to indicate the desired action to be performed on the identified resource.
     See: https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods

 ## Important {#important}

-* you should always precise a Content-Type header in your http calls.
+* you should always precise a Content-Type header in your HTTP calls.
    Currently, the api supports:
    - application/json
    - multipart/form-data (for files upload, see [Add item(s)](#add_items) endpoint.